hamelsmu/notes/docs/k8s/index.md

 - Dask
 - etc.

-Even if you can avail yourself of managed services in the cloud, in my experience there is always a gap that can be addressed by open source tools. **Therefore, it is a good idea to develop skills of installing and hosting open source data science tools yourself** (more to come on that topic next).
+Even if you can avail yourself of some managed services, in my experience there is always a gap that can be addressed by open source tools. **Therefore, it is a good idea to develop skills of installing and hosting open source data science tools yourself**.

-In addition to cloud managed services, there are also many third party vendors who offer great tools, but you often need basic minimal infrastructure knowledge to install self-hosted versions of these tools.
+In addition to managed services, there are also many third party vendors who offer great tools, but you often need basic infrastructure knowledge to install self-hosted versions of these tools.

 [^1]: The major clouds do have their own workflow systems (AWS - Sagemaker, Azure - AzureML, GCP - VertexAI), but these may not fit your teams needs.